 4 – West Algarve

 The coast from Sagres until Odeceixe is full of gorgeous beaches and breathtaking landscapes.
 This is the less touristic part of Algarve with a lot of picturesque small towns to discover.
-There are some beaches you definitely can’t miss: Odeceixe, Amoreria, Arrifana, and Praia do Amado are a must visit of this area.
+There are some beaches you definitely can’t miss: Odeceixe, Amoreria, Arrifana, and Praia do Amado are unmissable places of this area.
 Especially if you are into surf!
 This coast is also very famous for its hiking routes.
 Travel along the famous Rota Vicentina and enjoy the stunning landscape.

 5 – Setúbal